Get a quote

 Dissatisfied couple sits at their kitchen table discussing a contract

 Dealing with the aftermath of a major storm can be stressful.
 You’ve got cleaning up to do and insurance forms to fill out.
 Now imagine what could happen if you fell victim to contractor fraud.
-Not only would you still have the hassle of getting your home repaired, but you’d have the extra trouble of being overcharged for shoddy work and unnecessary repairs.
+Not only would you still have the hassle of getting your home repaired, but you’d have the extra trouble of being overbilled for shoddy work and unnecessary repairs.

 What is contractor fraud?

-Fraudulent Contractors: Red Flags for Homeowners
+Fraudulent contractors: Red flags for homeowners

-Nobody wants to be the victim of an assignment of benefits scam or any type of contractor fraud for that matter.
+Nobody wants to be the victim of an assignment of benefits scam, or any type of contractor fraud for that matter.
 To help you avoid schemes, we’ve compiled a list of red flags for homeowners.

 Beware of contractors that:

-• Approach you about the damage you didn’t know you had.
+• Approach you about damage you didn’t know you had.
 If a contractor claims you have damage, make sure they show you evidence.

 • Promise free repairs.
 A contractor might swear that you can get a free roof through your insurance company.